fossasia/eventyay-tickets/doc/administrator/index.rst

 far better tested and supported than the docker setup).

-The following documents an uncomplicated setup without going into details on performance tuning, alternate caching backends, etc. – if you have questions, don't hesitate to ask.
+The following documents an uncomplicated setup without going into details on performance tuning, alternate caching backends, and so on. – if you have questions, don't hesitate to ask.
 (Or you can play around and send us documentation pull requests!)

 We also provide an `ansible role`_ compatible with our pip setup.